ABOUT ISA

 RCs, WGs and TGs are expected to submit to the ISA Secretariat:

 1. Reports every two years of their activities when requested (every two years: a mid-term report and a full-term report in Congress years).
+These reports should include:

-3. details of past and planned meetings and other activities.
+3. Details of past and planned meetings and other activities.

 The reports are reviewed by the Research Coordinating Committee at its meetings every two years.